 How can I talk to my employer about changing my internship into a remote opportunity?

 If you haven’t heard from your hiring manager or recruiter, don’t hesitate to reach out for an update.
-Many organizations are already considering the switch to a virtual or remote internship and are communicating these changes to incoming interns and employees as quickly as possible.
+Many organizations are already considering virtual, remote, or hybrid internships and are communicating these changes to incoming interns and employees as quickly as possible.
 We’re happy to help you draft your outreach language or assist with making those connections.